ghoshatanu857/T1_measurement_Nitrogen_Vacancy_center/README.md

-# Qauntum Control Experiments : A Basis
+# Qauntum Control Experiments : A Basic Understanding

 We do various qunatum measurements with instrument automation.